CRY-D/node-flow-elements/README.md

 ## Server rendering

-For now, it's not supported.
-But it is planned to pre-render as many things as possible via Lit SSR.
+For now, it's not fully supported.
+It is planned to pre-render as many things as possible via Lit SSR.

+<small>This docs website, built with Gracile (Vite+Lit SSR), is a dedicated testbed for testing server pre-rendering for NFE.</small>

-Your nodes and others custom components in slots are still rendered with your UI framework, not by Lit, so the static marker is already there.
+Your nodes and other custom components in slots are still rendered with your UI framework, not by Lit, so the static marker is already there.
 If you have content in it (e.g. to cater for SEO), that will be present in the initial static markup.
-You will need to add a bit of styling, before the Custom HTML Element is connected to the document.
+You will need to add a bit of styling, before the Custom HTML Element is connected to the document, to smooth the appearance.

 ---